make21/trih-vault/README.md

-# The Rest Is History Explorer
+# The Rest Is History Vault

-Next.js + TypeScript application and deterministic data pipeline that power the public “The Rest Is History” explorer.
+Next.js + TypeScript application and deterministic data pipeline that power The Rest Is History Vault at <https://www.trihvault.com/>.
 The repo contains the end-to-end ingestion/enrichment tooling **and** the static UI that renders the published JSON artefacts.
 New contributors should skim `codex-notes.md`, `docs/SYSTEM_OVERVIEW.md`, and the PRDs in `docs/` before diving into code, and every fresh AI coding session must begin by reading `codex-notes.md` to stay aligned with the latest collaboration guidance.

 LLM enrichment now emits curated `keyTopics` (registry lives in `data/rules/topics.json`) so the UI can surface reusable topic chips for discovery.